formkit/docs-content/essentials/validation.md

 ### String syntax

 Validation rules can be declared by specifying each desired rule name separated separated by pipes `|`.
 Some rules may accept arguments too — which can be supplied after a colon `:`.
-You can use multiple arguments by comma separating them.
+You can use multiple arguments by comma separating them:

 <example
   name="Validation strings"